 A strong interdisciplinary team from the Institut de Robòtica i Informàtica Industrial, led by Sergi Foix Salmerón, Guillem Alenyà Ribas and Juan Andrade Cetto, have more than 10 years’ robotics experience.
 Made up of researchers and students from the university’s Mobile Robotics & Perception and Manipulation groups, the team’s specialties include localisation, mapping, planning and learning algorithms, and computer vision applied to human-robot interaction.

 They’re looking forward to the challenge of integrating and testing the different algorithms created by both groups on a single platform (TIAGo), and hope that participation in the tournament will allow them to push the boundaries of social robotics.

-A consortium between the Disruptive Hub of everis-NTT and the Polytechnic University of Catalonia (UPC)
+Disruptive Hub of everis-NTT – Polytechnic University of Catalonia (UPC) Consortium

 The application from a consortium of Everis employees and students from UPC’s Robotics Master Program combined the fresh outlook of students from academia with the experience of a company with more than 100K employees.

 The students from UPC have a range of specialties, including automatic control systems, computer vision, robotics computer technology and communication in processing elements, that stand them in good stead to compete in the ERL.
 They will be led by Dr Cecilio Angulo from UPC and Dr Jordi Albo-Canals from everis-NTT, who both have previous experience participating at Robocup at Home.